anjarabus/fastapi-react-electron-app/README.md

    npm run electron-build
 ```
 Should create folder `dist/` <br/>
-To launch app, navigate to `dist/mac-arm64/calculator-app` and click!
+To launch app, navigate to `dist/mac-arm64/calculator-app`, cross your fingers, and click!

 ## Things to watch out for: